Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Experience fascinating LAKE TITICACA today as you embark on a motorboat tour of the highest navigable lake in the world and its manmade islands.
 On TAQUILE ISLAND, see how the local people integrate their Inca and Spanish past.
 Continue to the UROS FLOATING ISLANDS, a group of approximately 40 artificially made islands.
 Learn how the Uros Indians construct their islands, homes, boats, and many other resources completely of tortora reed, a centuries-old practice.
 Enjoy a farewell dinner hosted by your Tour Director this evening.

 En route to Juliaca, stop at the pre-Incan burial grounds of SILLUSTANI.
 See the above-ground tombs, chullpas, in which the Aymara Indians buried their high priests.
-You will be welcomed into one of the locals’ HOMES for an inside look at life here.
+You will be welcomed into a LOCAL HOME for an inside look at life here.
 Fly to Lima and transfer to your hotel.

 Board a flight for Quito.

-Visit the CHARLES DARWIN RESEARCH STATION, established to help conserve the famous giant tortoises.
-Next up: the highlands of SANTA CRUZ, marked by extinct volcanoes and astonishing plants.
+Visit the CHARLES DARWIN RESEARCH STATION, established to help conserve the Galápagos giant tortoises.
+Next up: you have a choice of activities, including visiting the highlands of Santa Cruz, walking on the beach, or kayaking.

 Disembark and fly to Guayaquil.